eggerdo/arduino_blue/README.md

 With this ready we now need to put a piece of code in the arduino program that listens for a key on the bluetooth link and then then sets the chosen pin high to reset the board.
 In our case we use the char 'r' to reset the board:

+	#define RESET_PIN 5 // or set it to the pin you used

 	int ReadSerialInput()
 	{
 	  int incomingByte = 0;